ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 "OPTIONAL" in this document are to be interpreted as described in [@RFC2119].

-# What is the goal ?
+# What is the goal?
 The primary goal is to use the DNS protocol to provide information from child zone to the parent zone, to maintain the delegation information.
 The precondition for this to be practical is